 The Federal Motor Carrier Safety Administration, FMCSA, notes that trucks operate at greater heights and at higher operating weights than traditional passenger vehicles, making them especially dangerous to occupants of passenger vehicles in accidents.
-The heavier a truck might be, the more damage it might cause to smaller vehicles and their occupants if they crash.
+The heavier a truck or 18-wheeler might be, the more damage it might cause to smaller vehicles and their occupants if they crash.

 If semi-trucks and other tractor-trailer combinations are allowed to get too heavy, they can become increasingly dangerous due to the distribution of their height and weight, in addition to other factors.
 There are laws in place that determine the weight limits that semi-trucks are not allowed to exceed, and if they do, they will generally be liable for any accidents caused, as we’ll discuss.

 Been in a truck accident?
 Connecting with a truck accident lawyer from Cesar Ornelas Injury Law as soon as possible will support the best possible outcome in your claim.
 We get started on collecting evidence to determine if the truck was in compliance with weight and other requirements, which are regulated by law.
 Seek the medical help you need, and then never wait to seek the legal help you need from a truck accident attorney.